mauricio-b-mossi/Notes/HTML/Refresher.md

 ### Attributes
 - Attributes are information we add to the HTML tags.
 Depending on the type of element it exposes certain default attributes.
 - Attributes can be boolean attributes, which act just as flags.
-If mentioned on, else false.
+If mentioned true, else false.
 ```html
 <p class="attribute"></p>
 <a href="https://webstie.com"></a>